ELE3915 Electrical and Electronic Practice E

 Moderator: Hong Zhou

-This is the final practice course for Bachelor of Engineering students majoring in Electrical and Electronic or Computer Systems Engineering.
-Day students will complete this laboratory work in conjunction with the courses listed above as Day co-requisites.
-In the case of external students this laboratory work will be performed during a one week residential school, during either year 6 or 7 of their program.
-If the latter, the course may be undertaken immediately adjacent to ENG3902 Professional Practice 1, so that both may be completed over a two week period.
-This course provides experimental work and project work in the areas of computer systems and computer networking.
+This is the final technical practice course for Bachelor of Engineering students majoring in Electrical and Electronic or Computer Systems Engineering.
+This course provides experimental work and project work in the areas of automatic electronic test equipment, power electronics, applied control, electronic design, computer systems & shell scripting and networking & VoIP systems.
 The principle objectives are to allow the student to develop knowledge of techniques, apply theory and interact with phenomena in real situations, and further develop problem identification and solution skills together with a capacity for self learning.
 A significant proportion of the course is devoted to group based project work.

 Text and materials required to be purchased or accessed